User Guide

 There is a special prompt for a coding agent to generate a test environment for a vmblu application.

 It instructs the coding agent to run the command vmblu make-test.
 This command creates a test/ folder and a test model.
-The test model consists of all source nodes of the original model connected to a mirror node.
-The mirror node has the same pins as the original node, but with the direction swapped: input becoems output, output becomes input.
+The test model can use mirror nodes when internal message flow needs to be observed.
+A mirror node has the same pins as the original node, but with the direction swapped: input becomes output, output becomes input.

-The mirror node also has a additional connections that are connected via a bus to the sequencer node.
-The sequencer node is the node that orchestrates the excution of the tests to be done on the source nodes.
+The mirror node also has additional connections that are connected via a floating cable to the sequencer node.
+The sequencer node is the node that orchestrates the execution of the tests to be done on the source nodes.

 Tests setups can require more complex configurations and these can of course be added to the test setup as required.
 As the original nodes are imported via links, the test model remains always in sync with the original model.